 What are people saying?
 Do they rave about the autonomy they have at work, or do they comment on the teamwork environment?
 Again, you're not necessarily looking for “good” or “bad” here.
 While some people thrive in a small company where management hangs out and has drinks with the staff at their weekly karaoke happy hour, you may be better suited to a more highly structured corporate environment.

 Don't forget to look at the “About Us” page on the company website.
-This page should give you an idea of their mission and what they stand for.
-Are they trying to become the biggest and baddest player on the block, or are they happy being smaller, but with a strong imprint on their local community?
+This page should give you an idea of their mission, values, goals, and what they stand for.
+Are they trying to become the biggest and baddest business on the block, or are they happy being smaller, but with a positive imprint on their local community?

-Like it or not, one of the keys to finding the right company culture fit is to admit to yourself just how money-driven you are.
-If you are looking to develop a career with a fast, upward trajectory with impressive salaries and benefits, you might do well in a larger corporation.
-Smaller companies frequently can't compete when it comes to salaries, but may have a number of other perks that facilitate a fun and creative environment.
+Also, like it or not, one of the keys to finding a great company culture fit is to admit to yourself just how money-driven you are.
+If you are looking to develop a career with a fast, upward trajectory with impressive salaries and benefits, you might want to work for a larger corporation.
+Smaller companies frequently can't compete when it comes to salaries, but may have a number of other perks that facilitate a fun and creative workplace environment.

-Never is this concept more applicable than during your interview.
-It's not just about you trying to get the job, it's about you and the interviewer trying to discover if you are the right fit for the job.
+Never is this concept more applicable than during your interview with a potential employer.
+It's not just about you trying to get the job, it's about you and the employer trying to discover if you share the same goals and values, and are the right fit for the job position.

 How do you do that?
 You can't be afraid to turn the tables and ask them a few cultural fit interview questions.
 The right interview questions can help you discover their management style, workflow structure, and mission focus.
-Ask about their particular company culture, and then, ask about the things that matter to you.
-Here are some examples to get you started:
+Ask about their particular company culture, and then, make sure to ask about the things that matter to you.
+Here are some great examples to get you started: